API Reference (v0.4.21)

 You can pass the parameters in any order.
 Number is port, string is host, object is options, and function is your application.
 Port and host are optional.
 Omitted params will also be omitted in the server.listen call to express (defaulting to port 3000 and binding to INADDR_ANY).

-You can also pass the parameters in the options object.
-The following options are available:
+You can also pass the parameters in the options object; they are described in the previous section, with the addition of the following options:

 ROOT SCOPE